Editor’s Key Takeaways: Lightroom Mastery: Organize, Edit, and Save Images

 - Create Three Collections for Each Shoot: Set up three Collections for each photoshoot: one for selects, one for edits, and one for final images.

-With these straightforward tips, managing your images in Lightroom will become a smoother, more enjoyable process.
+With these straightforward tips, managing your images in Lightroom will become a smoother, more enjoyable process, allowing you to focus more on your art and less on the logistics.

 When you buy through links on our site, we may earn a commission at no cost to you.
 We evaluate products independently.
 Commissions do not affect our evaluations.
 As an Amazon Associate, we earn from qualifying purchases.